- 1 oz gin

 - 1/2 oz fresh squeezed lime juice

 Shake with ice and strain into a chilled highball glass.
 Garnish with an orange slice and a cherry.

-We know for certain that a drink called the Singapore Sling was invented in the early 1900s at the Long Bar of the Raffles Hotel in Singapore.
-We even know the name of the barman who invented it.
-What's not so certain is what was in it.
+The Singapore Sling first emerged in the early 1900s when it became popular to take one's gin sling with a little cherry brandy.
+There's a story that it was invented at the Long Bar of the Raffles Hotel in Singapore but what's not so clear is what was in it.
 Even in the late 1940s David Embury writes in his book that of all the published recipes for the Singapore Sling he has never seen any two that were alike.

-The cherry liqueur is likely to have been Cherry Heering though we use one from Luxardo.
+The cherry liqueur is likely to have been Cherry Heering.
 You really do need to squeeze fresh pineapple.
 We first tried to squeeze fresh pineapple chunks with our old-fashioned juicer which was possible but messy.
 It is easier to squeeze slices of whole pineapple.
 If you do so, leave the skin on to make it easier.